Mirkovice

 Mirkovice (Mirkowitz) is a municipality and village in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.
-The village centre is well preserved and is protected by law as a village monument zone.
+The village centre is well preserved and is protected as a village monument zone.

 Mirkovice lies approximately 6 km east of Český Krumlov, 19 km south of České Budějovice, and 142 km south of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Chabičovice, Malčice, Svachova Lhotka, Zahrádka and Žaltice are administrative parts of Mirkovice.
+Mirkovice consists of six municipal parts (in brackets population according to the 2021 census):